akash-network/awesome-akash/ray/README.md

 For example, to allocate specific resources to the head node and worker nodes, you would set the following under `ray-head` and `ray-worker` profiles respectively:

 Remember to review and update the `placement` and `deployment` sections to reflect the correct pricing and count of nodes for your deployment.

-## Cross Provider Ray Clusters - Experimental Feature

-Cross provider Ray clusters are an experimental feature that allows for the deployment of Ray clusters across multiple akash providers.
-To enable this you need to set environment variable`RAY_MULTIPLE_DEPLOYMENT` to `TRUE `.This feature is currently limited by the number of ports required for Raylet services and the handling of large numbers of tasks.

-When setting up a cross-provider Ray worker, it is necessary to hard code a sufficient number of Raylet ports for the head node and update their port mapping for the workers.
-The exact number of required ports is not well-defined and can vary significantly depending on the size of the cluster.
-For a small cluster, you may need to allocate between 10-20 ports, while a large cluster could require anywhere from 200-500 ports.

-## Configuring Raylet Ports for Cross Provider Deployment

-1. Determine the estimated size of your Ray cluster and the potential number of tasks it will handle.
-2. Based on the size, decide on the number of Raylet ports to allocate.
-Use the guidelines above as a starting point.
-3. In the head node configuration, explicitly set the range of ports for Raylet services to match the number you have decided on.
-4. Ensure that the chosen ports are open and accessible across all the providers you intend to use.

-Remember, this is an experimental setup, and the requirements may change as the feature evolves and improves.